xiaochengcike/UNet-1/README.md

 ![Dice](Dice.png)

 ## Model Detail
 The 3D UNet details is as follow:
+(To be easy observed, the input size is 224X224X224)

 ---
         Layer (type)               Output Shape         Param